severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 WizMe is a cross-disciplinary project involving art and technology.
-It is about creating a small, social, friendly robot to help refugee children turn the experience of their journey across the world into a powerful story that they will be able to show and tell during their journey towards asylum.
+It is about creating a small, social, friendly robot to help refugee children turn the experience of their journey across the world into a powerful story that they will be able to show and tell, helping them securing their own identity.

 ### Please describe the people who would benefit and the problems they face in their lives

-*3500 characters including spaces*
+*[DRAFT] (3500 characters including spaces)*

-- the target group of this project is migrant children (8-18 years old), still on the route, but relatively close to their destination (for instance, close to the European border, or in transit inside the EU).
-We specifically plan to deliver the project in locations where ArtRefuge UK is actively working with children refugees (namely, safe-houses on the British-French border [or?]).
+- the target group of this project is young refugees (12-20 years old), who arrived at their final destination.
+They have typically already obtained a refugee status.
+- We specifically plan to deliver the project in locations where ArtRefuge UK is actively working with young refugees (primarily, Bristol).
-- the intervention is targeting children that stay a least a week in the camp or safe-house.
-- for many of these children, the hope is to reach the UK.
-They face a long and difficult asylum seeking process.
+- the project aims at providing long-term support, both in terms of mental health and well-being, through art-supported therapeutic thinking.
-- critical parts of this process rely on the children being able to recount the story of their life and journey to date.
-Critically, the story has to be perceived as *genuine* -- it is otherwise often dismissed by border enforcement forces as being fake (e.g. "you are only parroting what the smuggler told you to say!")
+- critical parts of this process rely on the young refugee to be able to secure her/his identity in a foreign cultural group that does not know about their life experience.
+It will often involve the child or young adult recounting the story of their life and journey to date.
+This might touch traumatic memories, and hard-to-explain, hard-to-verbalise experiences.
-- proving that their story is genuine is incredibly difficult for these
-  children: they might have very little -- if any -- physical evidence of their journey (typically, only pictures on their smartphones -- with smartphones often being destroyed or confiscated by intermediaries or police forces), but also the children lack the skills required to tell a story.
-They typically originate from small rural communities, and have had very limited need (or opportunity) to tell someone else the story of their daily lives in the rich and detailed manner expected from them when seeking asylum.
+- constructing their story is incredibly difficult for these young refugees: they might have very little -- if any -- physical evidence of their journey (typically, only pictures on their smartphones -- with smartphones often being destroyed or confiscated by intermediaries or police forces), but also they might lack the skills required to tell a story.
+They typically originate from small rural communities, and have had very limited need (or opportunity) to tell someone else the story of their daily lives in a rich and vivid manner.
-- asylum seekers are requested to tell their story multiple times on their pathway to asylum.
-They will have to recount over and over again the same, often traumatic, journey.
-Compounded with stress and exhaustion, this often leads to small inconsistencies in the narration, that might be picked up to dismiss the whole case.
-In these situations, the balance of powers is gravely tilted in favour of the law enforcement agencies, with little options for the children to appeal.
+- the young refugee has been, and will be, asked to tell her/his story multiple times on her/his journey toward integration.
+She/he will have to recount over and over again the same, often traumatic, experiences, causing repeated anxiety.
-- obtaining the refugee status is strongly linked to whether the child is at risk were he/she to return to their home country.
-Therefore, whilst requesting asylum, children will be assessed for weakness and vulnerability (rather than the strength/resilience they have shown on their journey).
-This process creates additional trauma evoked from needing to re-tell and justify their vulnerabilities and resultant need for asylum.

 ### What changes do you expect to see as result of your proposed work?

-*3500 characters including spaces*
+*[DRAFT] (3500 characters including spaces)*

 - the primary purpose of the project is to provide direct **support to the refugee children in their journey towards being granted asylum**.